corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 1. Go to https://secure-sandbox.modulrfinance.com/sandbox/onboarding.
 2. Complete the registration process using the Modulr on-screen directions.
+3. Once your account is set up on Modulr Sandbox, Modulr will email you with your secrets and API key.
-3. Keep your Modulr credentials available.
+4. Keep your Modulr credentials available.
 In your Corda Payments environment, set the following environment variables:

 ```
 CORDA_ARTIFACTORY_USERNAME = {enter-your-username}